KTohara/ruby_Mastermind/README.md

 A code is entered into the board for a player to guess.

-In this version, you can play as the CODE-BREAKER, or CODE-MAKER.
+In this version you can play as the CODE-BREAKER, or CODE-MAKER.

 ### Code-Breaker: ###
   - You have 12 turns to figure out the combination of a randomly generated 4 digit 'code' between 1 - 6.